 TerraForms

-Soil biogeochemical processes at the pore scale, such as porosity and pore connectivity, collectively influence overall ecosystem properties.
-However, studying soil in its natural state is challenging because of its complex composition and opacity.
+Soil and sediment biogeochemical processes at the microscale, such as porosity and pore connectivity, collectively influence the behavior of critical minerals, nutrients, and overall ecosystem properties.
+However, studying soil in its natural state is challenging because of its chemical and physical complexity and opacity.

-Scientists at the Environmental Molecular Sciences Laboratory (EMSL) developed a group of platforms known as TerraForms to provide users with an avenue for investigating hydrobiogeochemical processes.
-Through TerraForms, researchers use custom-designed synthetic environments, microfluidics technologies, and in-house instrumentation to simulate soil properties and visualize soil microbial and plant community dynamics.
+Scientists at the Environmental Molecular Sciences Laboratory (EMSL) developed a micromodel platform known as TerraForms to provide users with an avenue for investigating hydrobiogeochemical processes in soils and sediments.
+Through TerraForms, researchers use custom-designed synthetic environments, microfluidics technologies, and in-house instrumentation to simulate soil properties to visualize soil microbial and plant community dynamics and nutrient and critical mineral cycling in soils and to investigate microbial potential for biomining critical minerals to close the energy gap in the United States.

-These platforms enable core sample replication, optical imaging, chemical analysis, and statistical imaging processing and analysis.
-The capabilities can be paired with EMSL’s chemical imaging and mass spectrometry instrumentation and multi-omics technologies.
+These platforms enable soil structure sample replication, optical imaging, chemical analysis, and statistical imaging processing and analysis.
+The capabilities can be paired with EMSL’s chemical imaging and mass spectrometry instrumentation and multi-omics technologies and are good examples of how EMSL is innovating to grow U.S. scientific leadership.
 All are available to researchers through the EMSL User Program.

 - RhizoChip